fodydev/afrim-man/src/for_developers/README.md

 For developers
 ===

-While `clafrica` is mainly used as a binary application, you can also import the core library directly and use that to build your own input method.
-It also support the [Rhai scripting language](https://rhai.rs) for some customization.
+While `afrim is mainly used as a binary application, you can also import the core library directly and use that to build your own input method.
+In this chapter, we will talk about how to customize the internal working of afrim.
+Afrim supports [Rhai scripting language](https://rhai.rs) for some customization.

-The **For Developers** chapters are here to show you the more advanced usage of `clafrica`.
+The **For Developers** chapters are here to show you the more advanced usage of `afrim`.

-The two main ways a developer can hook into the clafrica working is via,
+The two main ways a developer can hook into the afrim working is via,
 - [Processor](./processor.md)
 - [Translator](./translator.md)
 - [Frontend](./frontend.md)

-The Clafrica Working
+Afrim Working
 ---
-The working of the clafrica goes through several steps.
+The working of afrim goes through several steps.

 1. Listening keyboard events
     - Identify the event